-- B’nei Mitzvah Journey preparation
+- B’nei Mitzvah Journey

 - Post-B’nei Mitzvah & Teen program/BAFTY youth group

-- The celebration of Jewish holidays
+- Celebration of Jewish holidays

-- Shabbat evening and morning services.
+- Shabbat evening and morning services

-- Monthly Tot-Shabbat service
+- Monthly Tot-Shabbat Family service